10 Best AI Assistants With Memory in 2026 (Tested)

 Claude emphasizes transparency.
 You can see exactly what Claude knows about you, edit specific memory entries, and delete everything with a click.
 Memory is project-scoped, preventing work info from bleeding into personal conversations.
 Anthropic explicitly commits not to train on customer data.

-Rewind stores everything locally on your Mac, encrypted.
+Limitless (formerly Rewind) stores everything locally on your Mac, encrypted.
 No data leaves your device unless you explicitly opt in for cloud features.
-This is privacy-by-design, but requires you to manage the device security yourself.
+This is privacy-by-design, but Meta's December 2025 acquisition of Limitless raises new questions about how that design holds up under new ownership, and it still requires you to manage device security yourself.

 Dume.ai is privacy-first with user control.
 You decide what's remembered, can edit or delete memory at any time, and data is encrypted.
 Enterprise compliance is available for GDPR and CCPA.